The world has changed. As such, the way many of us do business has changed along with it.

 Powerful and effective remote presentations are both an art and a learned skill.

-With these six tips for remote presentations, you'll be well on your way to a fully engaged audience during your next important remote presentation.
+With these six tips for remote presentations, you'll be well on your way to a fully engaged audience during your next crucial remote presentation.